 Piece By Piece (ARM50, 15CP)- Increases your progress by 1/3rd of what's remaining (90% success rate).
 The "remaining" part is key, as it's like the old adage of getting from point A to point B by moving halfway each step; your gains get smaller and smaller.
 But PBP is a very useful tool for some of the new *** recipes with HUGE progress requirements.

 Innovation (GSM50, 18CP)- Control+50% for the next three steps.
 In most situations where you want the extra control, Ingenuity is probably going to do more for you than Innovation will.
 You can stack this with Great Strides for an even more powerful Byregot's, though.

 Rumination (CRP15)- Converts Inner Quiet stacks into CP and removes Inner Quiet (IQ control bonuses remain).
 The CP return on this skill was lowered considerably from beta (it now gives 59CP for 10 IQ stacks).
 If you don't have Byregot's, you can use Rumination if you've completed your quality phase and you need CP to finish your progress.
 If you do have Byregot's, the only real purpose for Rumination is...

 Reclaim (CUL50, 55CP)- Grants 90% chance of ingredient recovery on a botched (not canceled!) synth.
 If you've had a horrible run of luck and it's HQ-or-bust, you can use Reclaim as a reset button.
 Be advised that Rumination will give 54CP for 9 IQ stacks.

-Brand of [element] (various37, 15CP)- These are currently only useful for Vintage gear recipes, which have elemental instability that greatly reduces standard progress gains.
+Brand of [element] (various37, 15CP)- These are useful for Vintage gear recipes and some housing items, which have elemental instability that greatly reduces standard progress gains.